Christy Atkinson, MD

 What does it look like for you to provide care to patients in larger bodies?
 How is, or isn’t, your approach different from how you care for patients in smaller bodies?
 If you work with children, how is or isn’t your approach different when working with children?

 My approach is the same for folks of all bodies.
 I do not bring up weight unless there is a significant change in weight one way or another that warrants exploration related to a person's wellbeing and my care of them (ie.. new significant weight loss could be due to depression; new significant weight gain may be due to new psychiatric medication, etc).
 If you bring up weight, my approach will continue to be compassionate, centering your autonomy and agency in your care.
 I will explore with you any feelings you may be having around health changes/struggles.
-I will never recommend weight loss medications as none that are FDA approved are evidence-based for longterm health; if you ask me about starting them, expect a full informed consent conversation.
+If you ask me about starting weight loss medications, expect a full informed consent conversation.
 Again, your agency is most important.

-The approach is the same for children: I do not bring up weight but rather use our time together to counsel on and support health-promoting behaviors, no matter a child's size.
+The approach is the same for children and adolescents: I note but do not bring up weight unless it is medically relevant.
+If that is the case, I will try to remove kids from the room for these conversations.
+Regardless, I will use our time together to counsel on and support health-promoting behaviors, no matter a child's size.

 I am learning and continue to challenge myself in the realm of weight-neutral care; I am very open to feedback from patients and appreciate it when it is offered.